Becoming a qualified teacher – routes into teaching as a career.

 It is important to note that these are the minimum entry standards.
 ITE providers can stipulate their own additional entry requirements for entry to their courses.

-All Initial Teacher Education (ITE) routes are focused towards the same goal - meeting the QTS Standards.
-These are a set of outcome statements that set out what ITE trainees must know, understand and be able to do at the end of an ITE course to gain QTS.
+All Initial Teacher Education (ITE) routes are focused towards the same goal - meeting clearly defined standards, which form an integral part of the professional standards for teaching and leadership.
+These are a set of descriptors that set out what ITE trainees must know, understand and be able to do at the end of an ITE course to gain QTS.

-The full set of QTS Standards is set out in the booklet “Circular 017/2009” – Becoming a Qualified Teacher: Handbook of Guidance.
+Student teachers that started their ITE programmes prior to September 2019 will work to the old QTS standards.
+The full set of old QTS Standards are set out in the booklet “Circular 017/2009” – Becoming a Qualified Teacher: Handbook of Guidance.

-The QTS Standards have statutory force and are set out in legislation in the Qualified Teacher Standards Wales 2009.
+The QTS Standards have statutory force and are set out in legislation.

 Once you have gained QTS and are a Newly Qualified Teacher (NQT) you will move onto the next stage in your teaching career.
 You will need to undertake your Induction.